-If you comb through reviews, you’ll notice a number of women saying it isn’t very painful.
+If you comb through reviews, you’ll notice some women saying it isn’t very painful.

-I’m thinking maybe that these women have higher pain threshold.
+I’m thinking maybe that these women have a higher pain threshold.

 The best areas to use this would be the legs and arms.
 Other women also use this on their bikini lines and armpits without any issues.